mozilla/firefox-test-engineering/guide/software.rst

 comprehensive.
 If you are a Windows user, you may want to use a program like `VirtualBox`_ to create a virtual machine running a Linux-based operating system.
-The rest of this guide assumes you are using an OS X or Linux-based operating system.
+The rest of this guide assumes you are using OS X or a Linux-based operating system.

 If you are running Mac OS X, most of the software mentioned here can be installed using the `Homebrew`_ package manager.